jaredpalmer/formik/README.md

 Let's face it, forms are really verbose in [React](https://github.com/facebook/react).
 To make matters worse, most form helpers do wayyyy too much magic and often have a significant performance cost associated with them.
 Formik is a small library that helps you with the 3 most annoying parts:

- 1. Getting values into to form state
+ 1. Getting values into and out of form state
  2. Validation and error messages
  3. Handling form submission